angela-d/brain-dump/sysadmin/fortinet-vpn-linux.md

 - Non-proprietary [GUI version](https://github.com/theinvisible/openfortigui) or [apt installation](https://apt.iteas.at/)

 ## GUI Installation
 These instructions are for Debian 9.
-For Ubuntu, check the [author's blog](https://hadler.me/linux/openfortigui/).
+For Ubuntu, check the [developer's blog](https://hadler.me/linux/openfortigui/).

 Add the developer's signing key
 ```bash